ifaronti/Recipes-Api/README.md

     event.preventDefault()
     setSearch('some input value here')
     goTo('/')

-    where '/' represents the home page.
+    Where '/' represents the home page.
 I could redirect it to any other page by using goTo('/component with defined rounte')
 }
 ```